daffodil/factory-planner/HACKING.md

 pedro makes some notes, maybe inaccurate but pointers..

-The idea of this app in present active state is to make it work with sage accounts, and loads of spreasheets..
+The idea of this app in present active state is to make it work with sage accounts, and loads of spreadheets..

 Idea is to remove need for windows workstations, and replace with an active system and any interface..